agustrionopj/NEW-BosschaWeb/content/en/post/gbs-17jul19/index.md

 +++
-title = "Gerhana Bulan Sebagian (GBS) 17 Juli 2019"
+title = "Partial Lunar Eclipse on July 17th, 2019"
 subtitle = ""

 # Add a summary to display on homepage (optional).